Keimyung Med J Search

 Journal Article:

 • 1.
 Skinnider BF, Amin MB.
 An immunohistochemical approach to the differential diagnosis of renal tumors.
-Semin Diagn Pathol 2005;22:51-68.
+Semin Diagn Pathol.
+2005;22:51-68.

 • 2.
 Walsh TJ, Anaissie EJ, Denning DW, Herbrecht R, Kontoyiannis DP, Marr KA, et al. Treatment of aspergillosis: clinical practice guidelines of the infectious diseases society of america.
-Clin Infect Dis 2008;46:327-60.
+Clin Infect Dis.
+2008;46:327-60.

 Book:

 • 4.
 Rosai J, Ackerman LV.
-Rosai and Ackerman's Surgical Pathology.
+Rosai and Ackerman's surgical pathology.
 9th ed.
-Edinburgh, New York: Mosby; 2004.
+Mosby; 2004.

 Book Section:

 • 5.
 Zipfel GJ, Day AL. Surgical treatment of intracavernous and paraclinoid internal carotid artery aneurysm.
 In: Winn HR, editor.
 Youmans Neurological Surgery.
 5th ed.
-Philadelphia: W.B.Saunders; 2004. p.1895-913.
+W.B.Saunders; 2004. p.1895-913.

 Web Page:

-7. Tables
+6. Tables

 • 1) Tables should be arranged in order only those mentioned in the text and numbered Arabic numerals.